Feasible GDPR Solutions & Services

 Do you run a small or medium enterprise?

-You have obligation to prepare for GDPR
+You have obligation to be GDPR compliant

 Scope: expansion of who is subject to the regulation, who is protected by the regulation, and who is enforcing the regulation